Save money on your gas and electricity

 - turning off appliances left on standby - you could save around £30 a year

 You’ll find it easier to reduce your bills if you keep track of how much energy you’re using.

 You can also look at your most recent energy bill to see how much energy you consumed in the period the bill covers.
 You can then compare it to the previous bill you received.
-Use our tool for understanding your energy bill if you’re not sure where to find your energy consumption.

 If you’ve been with your supplier for more than a year they might send you an annual statement.
 This will show how much energy you used in the past year, compared to the year before.

 Another option is to buy an energy monitor.
 This is an electrical device that tells you how much energy you’re using.
 You might also be able to borrow one from your local council or library - contact them to find out if this is possible.